divyansh-26miles/Documentation/index.md

     * The required data structure is re-initialized after the crash with theoretical and executed positions.
     * The current day's data is loaded into the specified data structure as well.
 8. **Logging**
-    * **PnL Logging** – Logs variation-symbol PnL every minute, though the frequency can be changed through config file
+    * **PnL Logging** – Logging of variation-symbol wise PnL every minute, though the frequency can be changed through config file  .
-    * **Order Logging** – Logs all successfully placed orders.
+    * **Order Logging** – All successfully placed orders are logged in a file.
 9. **Variables**
     * Following are the variables that are already defined in the template:
         * `View* _view`